 Endometrial tissue can often be found in the bowel and rectum, so cyclical bowel pain can be endometriosis and not food intolerances.

 A study published in 2018 found the menstrual blood of women with endometriosis had more E.coli than women without endometriosis and suggested that the bacteria may have translocated from the gut to the pelvis.
 The study also found that the protective vaginal bacteria Lactobacillus was reduced in women with endometriosis.

-The bacterial contamination hypothesis is an exciting new development in the understanding of endometriosis and I am observing the similarities between stool test results of endometriosis with interest.
+The bacterial contamination hypothesis is an exciting new development in the understanding of endometriosis and I am observing the similarities between microbiome test results of endometriosis patients with interest.